 You may request the PDF examples as a Word document to use as a template by emailing the Grant Resource Managment Team.

 Yes.
-The subrecipient guide defines what a subrecipient is, how it varies from a contractor, outlines city responsibilities in the evaluation and monitoring of subrecipeints, and details activities which should be pursued in ensuring financial and programmatic compliance.
+The subrecipient guide defines what a subrecipient is, how it varies from a contractor, outlines city responsibilities in the evaluation and monitoring of subrecipients, and details activities which should be pursued in ensuring financial and programmatic compliance.
 In addition, the following resources may prove useful:

 Yes.
 Refer to the following for guidelines regarding hiring and managing grant-funded employees:

 The Grant Policy Advisory Committee developed this matrix which lists some common functions as well as a selection of job classifications involved in the grants process.
 This guide can be used as a starting point for organizing a workplan around handling grant functions.
-Feel free to customize this document to the particular needs of your agency.
+Feel free to customize this document to the particular needs of your department or agency.